How IT teams can improve performance management processes using Microsoft Teams

 Performance reviews are untimely

 Reviews are based on outdated goals or present employees with outdated or unexpected feedback.
-They're also impacted by recency bias.
+Recency bias impacts outcomes too.
 That's because managers often don't have recorded evidence of performance and have to rely on memory.
 It’s much easier to remember and reflect on recent events over those that happened eight or nine months back.

 Performance reviews are based on a subjective mindset

-Without a strong, robust evidence base and without the ability to reflect over a long period of time effectively, managers typically rely more on impressions and subjectivity to help shape feedback.
-Yet we know from research that feedback needs to be objective in order to have a lasting impact on performance.
+Without a strong, robust evidence base and the ability to reflect over a long period of time effectively, managers typically rely more on impressions and subjectivity to help shape feedback.
+Using Weekly10 app for Microsoft teams helps to make feedback objective, having a lasting impact on performance.

 Performance reviews are too process-focussed

 The appraisal process often overshadows content.
-We're all too often focused on simply “getting the job done” as opposed to having a lasting impact on work.
+We're often focused on getting the job done, rather than making an impact.
 Related to this is also the fact that traditional reviews have a very high admin overhead, with efficiency usually being a primary KPI.

 The key to having an effective performance process is to move from a pattern of ‘few and far between’ to ‘continuous and super lightweight’ when it comes to performance conversations and management.